About the Reserve Collection

 To order a book for the Library, submit a separate order to Collections Services via the New Acquisitions Request Form.
 Since ordering new material can take time, please order well in advance of the beginning of term.
 Indicate “RUSH for Reserve” and the course number on the New Acquisitions Request Form.
 Note on the Reserve List Request Form that the book is “on order”.

-You may choose to have your items on reserve for one or more of the following Reserve loan periods.
-If you choose to vary the Reserve loan periods, please indicate your preference in the Special Instructions box on the Reserve List Request Form, eg. 1st copy: 3-hour, 2nd copy: 1-day.
+You may choose to have your items on reserve for one or more of the following Reserve loan periods:

 Three-hour Reserve – items may be borrowed anytime during the day for three-hour periods up until 4 hours prior to closing.
 All material is due 1 hour prior to closing.
 Three-hour reserve material may be signed out for overnight use one hour prior to closing and is due back one hour after the Library opens.

-One-day or Two-day Reserve – items may be borrowed anytime during the day and are due back within 24 hours in the case of one-day, or in the case of two-day, within 48 hours after borrowing.
+Twenty four-hour or Forty eight-hour Reserve – items may be borrowed anytime during the day and are due back within 24 hours in the case of one-day, or in the case of two-day, within 48 hours after borrowing.

-Unless there is a request to retain the materials in the Reserve Collection for the course offering the next semester, personal materials will be returned to you, library books will be returned to the library stacks and persistent links to e-resources will be removed at the end of each session.
-Material which has had no use may be withdrawn from the Reserve Collection and returned to the stacks or to the instructor.
+Unless there is a request to retain the materials in the Reserve Collection for the course offering the next semester, personal materials will be returned to you, and library books will be returned to the library stacks.